 Project Title: The Disappearing Face of Compassion: Legacy of Jakarta’s Forced Evictions Policy on Urban Riverbank Slums

-Andi Darell Alhakim is a third-year undergraduate specializing in Political Science.
-A Lester B. Pearson Scholar, Andi’s passions in social equity and environmental justice have brought him to current posts as co-directors for the Hart House Debates & Dialogue Committee and the University of Toronto Environmental Action, and has been invited to speak as panelist and facilitator at official University events.
-His experiences working for the Indonesian Foreign Ministry’s SDGs Directorate and President Gertler’s Advisory Committee on the Environment, Climate Change, and Sustainability inform his advocacy for community and institutional action.
-Recently, Andi co-founded the Berlayar Project which mentors, networks, and develops the soft-skills of college-bound students living outside urban centres in his native Indonesia.
+Andi Darell Alhakim is a third-year undergraduate specialising in Political Science.
+A Lester B. Pearson Scholar, Andi Darell’s passions in social equity and environmental justice have brought him to current posts as Co-Chair of the Hart House Debates & Dialogue Committee and Co-Director of Internal Advocacy at U of T Environmental Action, and have led to his invitations to speak as panelists and facilitators at official University events.
+His experiences working for the Indonesian Foreign Ministry’s SDGs Directorate and the U of T President's Advisory Committee on the Environment, Climate Change, and Sustainability inform his advocacy for community and institutional action.
+Recently, Andi Darell co-founded the Berlayar Project, which mentors, networks, and develops the soft-skills of college-bound students living outside urban centres in Indonesia.

 Program of Study: Bachelor of Arts in Political Science, Criminology, & Sociolegal Studies, and Caribbean Studies (UTSG)

 Project Title: Resiliency and Equitable Development: Facilitating Sustainable Urban Spaces in Small Island Developing States